 About Dr. Sartor’s Research

 TULANE’S PROSTATE CANCER PROGRAM IS UNPARALLELED Dr. Sartor is the leader of Tulane’s Prostate Cancer Research Program, a world-class team of cancer professionals performing cutting-edge basic and clinical research and running the largest treatment center for prostate cancer patients in Louisiana.
-Over a thousand prostate cancer patients are treated in Tulane’s clinics each year.
+Approximately 1,300 prostate cancer patients are treated in Tulane’s clinics each year.
 In addition to patients from Louisiana, Tulane has cancer patient referrals from 26 additional states and seven countries outside the United States.
 Some of these patients require routine occasional follow-up and some have advanced disease requiring very active management.

 THE COMPLETE SPECTRUM OF PROSTATE CANCER RESEARCH AND CARE Tulane Cancer Center provides cancer prevention, diagnosis, treatment, and rehabilitation with an emphasis on convenience for our patients and their families and with a team approach to comprehensive prostate cancer care.
 Our world-class program spans the full spectrum of prostate cancer care – from basic and clinical research to cancer screening and prevention to early detection and diagnosis to the latest treatment options and rehabilitation.
 Working along-side Dr. Sartor, Tulane’s Prostate Cancer Team includes other world-class clinicians, plus laboratory scientists who study cancer at the molecular level.
 The ultimate goal is to explore new avenues in the hopes of better understanding cancer and how to cure it.